 A new release of the UMD has been released in January 2016 (UMD 4.0.0).
 The first release focuses on the adoption of CentOS7.
-The UMD4 release will soon host also the products developed in the EGI Federated Cloud context (Cloud Management Framework) for Ubuntu 14.04 LTS..
-Considering that SL5 is under the decommissioning phase (deadline is April 2015), and the SL6 porting from UMD3 to UMD4 is currently ongoing, the decommissioning of UMD3 can be planned in favour of UMD4.
+The UMD4 release will soon host also the products developed in the EGI Federated Cloud and specifically in EGI-Engage JRA1 (Cloud Management Framework) for Ubuntu 14.04 LTS..
+Considering that SL5 is under the decommissioning phase (the deadline was April 2015), and the SL6 porting from UMD3 to UMD4 is currently ongoing, the decommissioning of UMD3 can be planned at the beginning of PY2 in favour of UMD4.

 During 2015 there have been 9 releases of UMD3, 4 of which are minor releases and 5 revisions or fixes.